 Integrations & Add-Ons

-Zen Cart comes with all of the basics out-of-the-box.
-For advanced functionality, you’ll need to take a look in the community’s collection of extensions.
-These are broken down by category.
+Zen Cart comes with all of the basics right out of the box.
+For advanced functionality, you’ll need to take a look at the community’s collection of extensions.
+These are broken down by category, including:

 Note: You should be wary as you go about installing these extensions.
 Zen Cart warns its users that add-ons can affect PCI compliance.
 Make sure that your site is secure with every add-on you install.

-Alternatively, you could choose to use one of the numerous payment modules available.
+Alternatively, you could choose to use one of the numerous available payment modules.
 Using these community-built modules, you can integrate with many other popular payment gateways.

-As I said before, Zen Cart is maintained by a community of developers who are invested in the project.
-Personal support is not available in any form: not by phone, not by email, and not by web ticket.
+Zen Cart is a free, open-source platform maintained by a community of developers.
+Personalized customer support is not available in any form: not by phone, not by email, and not by web ticket.

 Zen Cart takes a Home Depot approach to support: “You can do it; we can help.”
-They provide a whole host of resources that you can use to resolve your questions and concerns.
-Here’s what they have available:
+It does provide a whole host of resources that you can use to resolve your questions and concerns.
+Here’s what it has available:

-- Forums: Zen Cart’s forums are very active with advice and downloads.
+- Community Forum: Zen Cart’s forums are very active with advice and downloads.

-- Zen Cart Wiki: Find step by step instructions for operations like installation, customization, upgrades, security updates.
+- Zen Cart Wiki: Find step-by-step instructions for operations, such as installation, customization, upgrades, and security updates.

-- Facebook: Zen Cart primarily posts product updates on their Facebook page.
-Other than that, it isn’t much help,
+- Social Media: Zen Cart primarily posts product updates on its Facebook page.

 - Learning Curve: It takes a while to get the hang of Zen Cart, and I’m not just talking about coding here.
 It may take you a bit just to learn to navigate the admin.